-(Exact Name of Registrant as Specified in Its Charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-100 Overlook Center, Suite 102, Princeton, NJ

-(Address of Principal Executive Offices)

-(Registrant's Telephone Number, Including Area Code)

-Not applicable

-(Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share SONN The Nasdaq Stock Market LLC

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. 🗵 Yes 🗆 No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗆 No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). $\Box$ Yes $\boxtimes$ No

-There were 3,112,401 shares of common stock, par value \$0.0001 per share, of Sonnet BioTherapeutics Holdings, Inc. issued and outstanding as of May 8, 2024.

-Identification No.) 08540

-(I.R.S.
-Employer

-(Zip Code)
+nt as Specified in Its Charter Delaware 20-2932652 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 100 Overlook Center, Suite 102, Princ eton, NJ 08540 (Address of Principal Executive Off (Zip Code) (Registrant's Tel 375-2227 Jumber, Including Area Code (Former Name, Former Address pplicable er Fiscal Year, if Changed S nce Last Report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share S ONN The Nasdaq Capital Market LLC Indicate by check mark whether the registrant: (1) has filed all reports requir 12 months (or for such shorter period that the registrant was required to file s Indicate by check mark whether the registrant has submitted electronically (§232.405 of this chapter) during the preceding 12 months (or for such shorter Indicate by check mark whether the registrant is a large accelerated filer, a company.
+See the definitions of "large accelerated filer," "accelerated filer," Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company . ⊠ Emerging growth company If an emerging growth company, indicate by check mark if the registrant has accounting standards provided pursuant to Section 13(a) of the Exchange Act not to use the extended trans ition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined $\square$ Yes $\boxtimes$ No in Rule 12 2b-2 of the Exchange Act).
+There were 5,202,505 shares of common stock, par value \$0.0001 per share, of Sonnet BioTherapeutics Holdings, Inc. issued and outstanding as of August 14, 2024.